CivicActions/civicactions-homesite/docs/GIT_WORKFLOW.md

     * The branch to which all feature branches are merged
     * Where tests are performed

-There is also a static depolyment branch, gh-pages where the static site is periodically pushed.
+There is also a static deployment branch, gh-pages where the static site is periodically pushed.
 It contains Gatsby's public folder.
+See [Deployment Instructions](./MANUAL_DEPLOYMENT.md) for more details.

 In addition to the long-running branches there are feature branches that correspond to each Jira ticket.